|

 therapies for CLL and T-PLL.
 Hence, typing PLL is very critical for

 both therapeutic and prognostic purposes.
+In conclusion,

 a precise diagnosis by means of a comprehensive approach involving clinical,